City Pages SEO for Service Area Businesses

 For example, you can deploy city pages to reach new customers in surrounding cities for both your main product / service categories AND for your niche / sub-categories of products and services.

-Because when it comes to Local SEO and Google Maps optimization, you can really only leverage your Google My Business listing.
+Because when it comes to Local SEO and Google Maps optimization, you can only leverage your Google My Business listing.

 This means, your GMB listing will only help you get found (in most cases) within the city where you have an office.